 The UK GDPR gives you specific rights in terms of your personal data.
-For example, you have the right of access to the information I hold and what I use it for; you can ask for a copy of the personal information I hold about you.

-You can ask me to correct any inaccuracies with the personal data I hold, and you can ask me to stop sending you direct mail or emails or, in some circumstances, ask me to stop processing your details.

-Finally, if I do something irregular or improper with your personal data, you can complain to the ICO if you are unhappy with how I have processed your information or dealt with your query.
-You may also seek compensation for any distress you are caused or loss you have incurred.
+For example, you have to be informed about the information I hold and what I use it for; you can ask for a copy of the personal information I hold about you; you can ask me to correct any inaccuracies with the personal data I hold, and you can ask me to stop sending you direct mail, or emails, or in some circumstances ask me to stop processing your details.
+Finally, if I do something irregular or improper with your personal data, you can seek compensation for any distress you are caused or loss you have incurred.